 Yeah that’s all.
 You don’t have to look all calm and stoic like a zen master if you feel your heart is about to burst.
 It is okay to exhale through the mouth.
 At least in our classes.
 There’s no guru smirking at your inability to remain frigid.
-Be breathed, as Ashwin says.
+Be breathed.
 Observe how your face relaxes, the pressure around your chest drops when you do this simple little thing.

 Listen to your heart.
 Catch up.

 As new agey as it sounds, it’s very important.
 When you are gassed out, you can definitely feel your heart pounding.
 Use this awareness to your advantage.
 Feel your carotid pulse with the index, middle fingers and at the same time start taking short, shallow breaths in the same rhythm– in through the nose, out through the mouth as the air fills up just around the cheek and not inhaling any deeper.
 Continue till you feel your pulse calming down and your vision getting brighter.
 This makes you very skilled with your breath.

 Connect the feeling of breath with a sense for muscular tension

 The best way to let breath flow uninhibited through the body is to start becoming aware of all the stiff places.
 With every exhalation, feel these places becoming more fluid which simply allows the next inhalation.
 You can do this sitting down, standing up or lying down.
 Relaxed awareness is the key.
 With increasing skillfulness, start applying this even as you are walking, running, lifting a heavy weight, talking to an already tense person etc. Basically in every aspect of your life.